pombase/canto/root/docs/md/canto_admin/setup.md

 of the two modes.

-The default implementation stores the details of the organism and genes for annotation in Canto's own database but it's also possible to configure ["adaptors"](configuration_file#implementation_classes) to retreive these details as needed from an external database or webserver.
+The default implementation stores the details of the organism and genes for annotation in Canto's own database.
+The `canto_load.pl` in the sections below loads data from flat files into Canto's database.

+But it's also possible to configure ["adaptors"](configuration_file#implementation_classes) to retreive these details as needed from an external database or webserver.
 At PomBase for example, gene information is read from the Chado curation database.
 See the